 Park at Beaty Street Task Force

-Survey #2 results can be viewed here.
+Land Survey can be viewed here.

 Earlier this year, the Board of Commissioners of the Town of Davidson voted to preserve nearly 20 acres along Beaty Street for a park in keeping with the natural setting of the property.
 The property is bordered on its west side by Beaty Street, across from the Ingersoll Rand area.
 On its east side it is bordered by the railroad that runs behind homes along Main Street.